Golf Tutorials

 The Definition of Difficult

 Oakmont is not famous for its beauty - it’s famous for its raw, unrelenting difficulty.
-With no water hazards and very few trees, its main challenges are its fiercely fast, sloping greens and its deep furrough-browed bunkers ( including the famous Church Pews).
+With no water hazards and very few trees, its main challenges are its fiercely fast, sloping greens and its deep furrowed-browed bunkers (including the famous Church Pews).
 Oakmont has hosted more major championships than any other course in the U.S., and it’s known for producing champions who can withstand a brutal mental test.

 Player's Perspective: Practice Your 5-Footers

 The saying at Oakmont is that the best place to leave an approach shot is "below the hole."
-Anywhere else, and you're left with a putt that is close to impossible to two-putt nevermind hold.
+Anywhere else, and you're left with a putt that is close to impossible to two-putt, never mind hold.
 The greens are so unforgivably fast and tilted that a downhill putt of any length is frightening.
-As a coach, this is a lesson that i'm forever drilling into players on their own courses too.
-Understanding green complexes and where its best to have your approach put from is a massive skill for a player to be able score lower.
-Playing below the hole provides a huge advantage as your always going to have more straight in upslope putts which makes it allot simpler to not 3-putt.
+As a coach, this is a lesson that I'm forever drilling into players on their own courses too.
+Understanding green complexes and where it's best to have your approach put from is a massive skill for a player to score lower.
+Playing below the hole provides a huge advantage as you're always going to have more straight-in upslope putts which makes it a lot simpler to avoid a three-putt.

-8. Royal Melbourne Golf Club (West Couse) – Black Rock, Australia
+8. Royal Melbourne Golf Club (West Course) – Black Rock, Australia

 A Sandbelt Masterclass